-- 3.1 In addition to space for one further College (College 13) the reports note that Campus East north of the lake has space for a remaining 16,000 sqm of academic space and 15,000 sqm of knowledge exchange and business space (31,000 sqm in total).
-[Note: this amount of capacity is referred to as 31,000, 34,000 and 38,000 in different places]. - 3.2 The work then considers how the 26 hectare allocation, promoted by the University, would be used up under each scenario.
+- 3.1 In addition to space for one further College (College 13) the reports note that Campus East north of the lakes has space for a remaining 16,000 sqm of academic space and 15,000 sqm of knowledge exchange and business space (31,000 sqm in total).
+[Note: this amount of capacity is referred to as 31,000, 34,000 and 38,000 in different places]. - 3.2 The work then considers how the 26 hectare application would be used up under each scenario.
 This is quite complicated and the process is not entirely clear as it involved judgment about design and location of different elements.
-However, it is possible to do a simplistic exercise as follows: - 1) We know the extra space requirement (GEA) for academic and supporting space (Table 3) by scenario (Line A in Table 4) and from this can be netted off the existing space left on Campus East north of the lake 31,000 sqm (Note this includes the potential 15,000 SQM for business and knowledge exchange uses ) to give Line B in table 4 - 2) We also know the extra number of beds/colleges by scenario and these can be converted to space (29.2 sqm GIA per extra bed1) (Line C) - 3) This gives the total extra floorspace for each scenario for all uses beyond what can be accommodated within the existing east and Campus East north of the lakes (Line D) - 4) The average ratio of floorspace to footplate for the extension is 32% (based on Make masterplans in 2018) giving total extra floorplate/land take (Line E)
+However it is possible to do a simplistic exercise as follows:

+- 1) We know the extra space requirement (GEA) for academic and supporting space (Table 3) by scenario (Line A in Table 4) and from this can be netted off the existing space left on Campus East north of the lakes of 32,500 sqm (Note this includes the potential 15,000 sqm for business and knowledge exchange uses) to give Line B in Table 4 - 2) We also know the extra number of beds/colleges by scenario and these can be converted to space (29.2 sqm GIA per extra bed1) (Line C), [note corrected from previous version] - 3) This gives the total extra floorspace for each scenario for all uses beyond what can be accommodated within the existing east and Campus East north of the lakes (Line D) excluding any provision for knowledge exchange space - 4) The average ratio of floorspace to footplate for the extension is 32% (based on Make masterplans in 2018) giving total extra floorplate/land take (Line E) - 5) The plot density is 23% to give the total land area needed (Lines F and G) which excludes land scape buffers and attenuation lakes etc. - Then the potential need for knowledge exchange space can be added on as per the previous assumptions by UoY (Row H and I) - 7) This provides and assessment of the total extra space beyond the existing allocations un Campus East. - 3.3 The figures provided are not identical to those in earlier papers as the process of translating from space needed to land take does not model in the design constraints and the layouts of colleges etc as per the previous masterplanning exercises, so is indicative only.